vikaspotluri123/discourse-on-ghost/docs/index.md

 1. run `sudo systemctl daemon-reload`
 1. run `sudo systemctl enable discourse_on_ghost.service`
 1. run `sudo systemctl start discourse_on_ghost.service`
+1. confirm you did everything correctly by

 *[SSO]: Single Sign On
 *[DoG]: Discourse on Ghost

+### Step 6: Configure Discourse for SSO

+_Note: You should already have created an API key for DoG in the configuration step_

+Head to the *Login Settings* of your Discourse installation (`https://your.forum/admin/site_settings/category/login`)

+Scroll to the option `enable discourse connect`

+1. Ensure `enable discourse connect` is checked / enabled
+1. Enter the Discourse Connect URL in the `discourse connect url` field
+  - For `secure` mode, this will be `https://your.ghost.blog/subdir/ghost/api/external_discourse_on_ghost/sso`
+1. Enter the `DOG_DISCOURSE_SHARED_SECRET` value from your configuration into `discourse connect secret`

+### Step 7: Configure Ghost Webhooks

+Head to the *Integrations* page of your Ghost installation (`https://your.blog/ghost/#/settings/integrations/`)

+Go to your DoG integration (should have been created in the configuration step)

+Scroll to the `Webhooks` section

+Add your `Member Updated` Webhook
+- Name can be whatever you want!
+- Event should be `Member Updated`
+- Target URL should be `https://your.blog/ghost/api/external_discourse_on_ghost/DOG_GHOST_MEMBER_UPDATED_WEBHOOK_ID` (replace `DOG_GHOST_MEMBER_UPDATED_WEBHOOK_ID` with the config value)

+Add your `Member Deleted` Webhook
+- Name can be whatever you want!
+- Event should be `Member Deleted`
+- Target URL should be `https://your.blog/ghost/api/external_discourse_on_ghost/DOG_GHOST_MEMBER_DELETED_WEBHOOK_ID` (replace `DOG_GHOST_MEMBER_DELETED_WEBHOOK_ID` with the config value)

+### Step 8: You're done!

+It might have been a journey, but you made it 🎉 Test out Discourse SSO, and member tier sync, it should work now!